 You are selling yourself!

-To your wife, your loved ones, your friends and colleagues, your boss, your company, your customers, your clients, that pretty girl you see on the train every once in a while… you’re always selling yourself.
+To your partner, your loved ones, your friends and colleagues, your boss, your company, your customers, your clients… you’re always selling yourself.

 People are receiving you, even when you’re not actively giving yourself to them.

 If you dress well and put a bit of thought and effort into your appearance, it shows you pay attention to detail.
 It shows you care about presentation.

 People assume that level of attention and care extends into other parts of your life, naturally, even if it doesn’t.